carpentries-incubator/SDC-BIDS-dMRI/_episodes/constrained_spherical_deconvolution.md

 Fractional Anisotropy (FA) derived from the DTI model.

-For example, if we use an ROI at the center of the brain, we will find single fibers from the corpus callosum. `DIPY`'s `auto_response` function will calculate FA for an ROI of radius equal to `roi_radius` in the center of the volume and return the response function estimated in that region for the voxels with FA higher than a given threshold.
+For example, if we use an ROI at the center of the brain, we will find single fibers from the corpus callosum. `DIPY`'s `auto_response_ssst` function will calculate the FA for an ROI of radius equal to `roi_radii` in the center of the volume, and return the response function estimated in that region for the voxels with FA higher than a given threshold.

+> ## The fiber response function and the diffusion model
+> The `auto_response_ssst` method is relevant within a Single-Shell
+> Single-Tissue (SSST) context/model; e.g. Multi-Shell Multi-Tissue (MSMT)
+> context/models require the fiber response
+> function to be computed differently.
+{: .callout}

 ~~~
-from dipy.reconst.csdeconv import auto_response
+from dipy.reconst.csdeconv import auto_response_ssst

-response, ratio = auto_response(gtab, data, roi_radius=10, fa_thr=0.7)
+response, ratio = auto_response_ssst(gtab, data, roi_radii=10, fa_thr=0.7)

 # Create the directory to save the results
 out_dir = '../../data/ds000221/derivatives/dwi/reconstruction/sub-%s/ses-01/dwi/' % subj